 Players: 1-8 | Difficulty: Hard | Time to set up: 15 minutes | Time to play: 60-120 minutes | Age: 13+

-Do you enjoy solving a TV murder mystery before the hero and feeling properly smug?
-Good news!
-Sherlock Holmes Consulting Detective allows you to do exactly that, up to and including the “aha!
+Do you often solve a TV/film murder mystery before the hero?
+Good news - Sherlock Holmes: Consulting Detective capitalises on that, up to and including the “aha!
 I have it” moment (even if you don’t).
-You and upt to 7 others play as a Baker Street Irregular who’s been sent to gather evidence, wander the muggy streets of Victorian London for clues, peruse newspapers and case files, and attempt to solve the case before Holmes himself does.
+You and up to 7 others play as Baker Street Irregulars who’ve been sent to gather evidence, search the muggy streets of London for clues, peruse newspapers and case files, and attempt to solve the case before Holmes himself does.
 Time is your enemy here; every move brings Holmes closer to closing the case without you.

 Make no mistake, Consulting Detective is a tricky game.
 All the same, it’s a memorable cooperative experience that’s different to almost everything else out there before or since it launched in 1981.